Table of Contents

 The mark of Cain is mentioned in the book of Genesis.
 The story says that one day, Cain and Abel (the first sons of Adam and Eve) offer sacrifices to God.
 Cain offers the fruit of the land while Abel offers a sacrificial animal according to God’s command.
 So, the Lord accepts the offering of Abel but rejects the offering of Cain.
 Overcome by jealousy and anger, Cain kills Abel in the field (Genesis 4:1-8).

 After killing his brother Abel, God curses Cain saying, “now you are cursed from the earth, which has opened its mouth to receive your brother’s blood from your hand.
 When you till the ground, it shall no longer yield its strength to you.
 A fugitive and a vagabond you shall be on the earth” (Genesis 4:11,12).

 Cain answers the Lord, my punishment is greater than I can bear and it will happen that anyone who finds me will kill me.
-But the LORD said to him, “whoever kills Cain, vengeance shall be taken on him sevenfold.
+But the LORD says to him, “whoever kills Cain, vengeance shall be taken on him sevenfold.
 And the Lord set a mark on Cain, lest anyone finding him should kill him” (Genesis 4:13-15).
-The Lord put on Cain a mark for his safety.
-It was not a mark of God’s forgiveness but only of temporary protection.The sevenfold refers to a most harsh penalty upon anyone murdering Cain (Leviticus 26:18, 21, 24, 28; Psalms 79:12; Proverbs 6:31).
+The Lord puts on Cain a mark for his safety.
+It is not a mark of God’s forgiveness but only of temporary protection.The sevenfold refers to a most harsh penalty upon anyone murdering Cain (Leviticus 26:18, 21, 24, 28; Psalms 79:12; Proverbs 6:31).

 God’s protection to Cain is based on the principle, that He is the One who punishes the sinner (Romans 12:19).
 God, in wisdom, doesn’t kill Cain right away but plans to allow the consequences of sin to grow and the fruits of wickedness to reach maturity, in order that the character of its seeds may be manifested.